WokLibCodeClub/Hello-Python/step4/step4.md

 print(houses[2])
 ```

-As you see we can refer to any item by using the variable name, followed by the index number in square brackets.
+As you see we can refer to any item by using the list variable name, followed by the index number in square brackets.

 Try typing